We’ve put together a sample fundraising email that you can use as a starting point for your April Showers fundraising campaign.Read More

-Here are some sample social media posts that you can use to help with your end-of-year fundraising efforts.Read More
+Here are some sample social media posts that you can use to help with your April Showers fundraising campaign.Read More

 Learn more about the distributed fundraising program from our fundraising team on this group leader webinar!Read More

 Indivisibles across the country have already started to contact voters by canvassing (going door to door to have in person conversations) and phonebanking (calling voters on the phone).
 Now, groups will be able to use the Voter Action Network (VAN) to make that work easier and more effective.
 In some elections, we’ll also use peer-to-peer texting tools like Hustle.

 This explainer covers how to decide what election your group should work on and how voter contact works.
 Please note: this guide is intended for groups engaging by using Indivisible’s VAN—which means working on the independent expenditure (IE) side, and not coordinating directly with candidates or their campaigns.
 If your group is getting involved outside of our program, or if you’re spending money on electoral work, you may need to consider different strategic and legal factors that aren’t covered here.Read More

 Indivisible partnered with ListeningWorks, a project from Boston-based organization Youth on Board, to offer a webinar that allows you to strengthen your organization, build bridges between divided communities, and build a shared vision of unity.